A super light and fluffy blueberry brioche crumb cake, topped with a thick layer of wild blueberry jam and lemon streusel.

 Can I double this recipe?

 Yes!
-I can’t emphasize using a kitchen scale enough for especially this recipe already, but if you are going to double or half the ingredients it is even more important that you weigh your ingredients.
+I can’t emphasize using a kitchen scale enough for especially this recipe already, but if you are going to double the ingredients it is even more important that you weigh your ingredients.
 The dough is very hydrated and slight alterations can change the texture of the dough.

 Can I use instant yeast instead of active dry yeast?